jefftranter/3dmodels/HeathkitKnobs/README.md

 To Do:

 Small knob should have a pointer.

-Make separate model for pointer for laege knob (used on some heathkits).

 Add additional knobs, like the concentric medium and small versions used on some signal generators and power supplies.